lupyuen/lupyuen.github.io/src/pinedio2.md

 The direction of __SPI Data is flipped for ST7789__.

 That's why the "Swap MISO / MOSI" column is marked "No" for the ST7789 Display Controller.

+_So we will swap and unswap MISO / MOSI on the fly?_

+Yep since we'll run the ST7789, SX1262 and SPI Flash drivers concurrently, we'll need to __swap and unswap MISO / MOSI before every SPI operation__.

+We'll do this in [__bl602_spi_select__](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/arch/risc-v/src/bl602/bl602_spi.c#L439-L471).

 ## SPI Device Table